Gold farming: History

 What began as a cottage industry in the late 1990s became increasingly more commercialized in the 2000s with the growing popularity of massively multiplayer online games.

 While in the past players used eBay and PayPal to sell each other items and gold from games like Ultima Online and Lineage, contemporary, commercialized gold farming may have its origins in South Korea.
 2001 reports describe Korean cybercafes being converted into gold farming operations to serve domestic demand.
 This model, with full-time gold farmers working long hours in cybercafes, was outsourced to China and initially served demand from Korean players.
 Gold farming in China was experiencing swift growth c.
 2004.
 Cheap labor from inland provinces had washed into more cosmopolitan cities, and these real-life farmers were promptly pressed into service farming gold.
 In 2011, The Guardian reported that prisoners in some Chinese re-education camps were forced to engage in gold farming for the benefit of prison authorities.

+Gold farming has also been linked to credit card fraud.
+According to the developers of World of Warcraft and Runescape, most gold-farming and botting accounts in those games were paid for using stolen credit card numbers.
+Dealing with these fraudulent accounts incurs costs for the game companies not only in terms of employee time, but also monetarily in the form of chargeback fees from credit card companies.
+In addition, this large-scale fraud can risk a developer's transactions being refused by credit card companies and banks, posing an existential risk to game studios.

 Academic studies of gold farming have revealed that the social networks of gold farmers are similar to those of drug dealers.

 Similar to gold farming, people may be hired to level up in-game avatars by harvesting experience points.
-The term elo boosting may refer to a similar activity in games that features Elo rating system or some other competitive ladder system.
+The term elo boosting may refer to a similar activity in games that feature the Elo rating system or some other competitive ladder system.

 Figures

 While reliable figures for gold farming are hard to come by, there are some estimates of the market for in-game currency.

 In 2005, The New York Times estimated that there were over 100,000 full-time gold farmers in China alone, and by 2009 the number had increased to one million.
-And in 2006–2007, "the market" (whatever it means) for such virtual goods was thought to amount to somewhere between US$300 million and US$900 million.
+And in 2006–2007, the market for such virtual goods was thought to amount to somewhere between US$300 million and US$900 million.

 Another estimate, drawn from 2005/2006 data, valued the market at not less than US$200 million per year and suggested that over 150,000 people were employed as gold farmers with average monthly earnings of US$145.
 This same report estimated that 80-85% of all gold farmers were from China, a fact which has led to prejudice towards Chinese players.
 2008 figures from China valued the Chinese trade in virtual currency at over several billion yuan, nearly US$300 million.